-The same principles apply to the fenders as well.
-The rotating tire in the fender can cause a large increase in air pressure, which pushes upwards on the fender.
-Adding fender venting, which is available at the Pro Awe shop, can reduce this pressure, helping improve downforce numbers.
-This is a common practice in prototype racing and large increases in downforce can be achieved with properly designed vents.
-Another side benefit can be an increase amount of airflow around your brake system, reducing the need for added brake cooling.
-Additionally, all this venting can work hand-in-hand with your splitter diffuser system, allowing more air to pump through your diffusers, decreasing the pressure under the splitter even more and creating more downforce!
+The same principles apply to the fenders.
+The rotating tire in the fender can cause a significant increase in air pressure, which pushes upwards on the fender.
+Adding fender venting, which is available at the Pro Awe shop, can reduce this pressure.
+This in turn improves downforce numbers.
+Fender venting is a widespread practice in prototype racing and well-designed vents can achieve large increases in downforce.
+Another benefit can be an increased amount of airflow around your brake system, reducing the need for added brake cooling.
+Additionally, all this venting can work together with your splitter diffuser system.
+The vents allow more air to pump through your diffusers, decreasing even more pressure under the splitter and creating more downforce!

-On many track cars, wider tires are shoved into the relatively small factory fenders and can be visible extending out beyond the sides of the car when you’re looking at the car from the front.
+On many track cars, wider tires are shoved into the small factory fenders.
+The tires can then extend out beyond the sides of the vehicle when looked at from the front.
 Exposing tires in this manner will create drag and lift.
-Simple side spats can keep air from hitting the rotational air mess caused by the tire and improve your aero efficiency.
-If you do it right, this can also be turned into a splitter support and/or a small air dam.
-A great way to kill 2 birds with 1 stone!
+Simple tire deflectors, also called side spats, can keep air from hitting the tire’s rotational air mess, improving your aero efficiency.
+If you do it right, turning them into a splitter support and/or a small air dam isn’t hard as well!

 I will just touch on this topic briefly.
-It’s very difficult to know how canards will affect the aero performance of any specific car without testing.
-In generally, they are used for balance changes to the vehicle in race series that have very limited aero rules when larger changes can’t be made.
-That being said, I’ve seen some vehicles where they are extremely efficient and critical for aero performance and other vehicles where they are very inefficient, but a necessary evil for other aero problems on the car.
-I’d look into these only when adequate testing can take place, be it at the track, CFD or a wind tunnel is available.
+It’s difficult to know how canards will affect the aero performance of any specific car without testing.
+Canards are commonly used for balance changes to vehicles in race series that have limited aero rules.
+I’ve seen cars where they are extremely efficient and critical for aero performance and other vehicles where they are completely inefficient and hurt overall performance.
+I’d investigate these only when adequate testing can take place, be it at the track, CFD or a wind tunnel.

-We were just on the front bumpers and all of a sudden we’re jumping back to the rear wing.
+We were just on the front bumpers and suddenly, we’re jumping straight to the rear wing.
 What gives?
-Underbody aero, such as flat bottoms and diffusers are extremely complex and vehicle specific, we’ll touch on them later, but testing is so critical to these parts, we will skip them for now.
+Underbody aero, such as flat bottoms and diffusers are extremely complex and vehicle specific.
+We’ll touch on them later as testing is so critical to these parts.

-A rear wing is a very efficient way to balance out the massive front aero you’ve added to the car via a splitter, but there are some considerations to keep in mind.
-First, work with companies that provide data for their wings.
-If you have followed our advice and made a nice, simple front splitter, you might be making 300 pounds of downforce on the front of your vehicle at 80 mph.
-Let’s say you went to town and have a huge splitter with monster diffusers, all working properly, you might be up to 600 pounds of front downforce at 80 mph.
-You need a rear wing to match accordingly and having data is the only way to figure out the best wing for your needs.
+A rear wing is a very efficient way to balance out the massive front aero you’ve added to the car after reading this article, but there are some considerations to keep in mind.
+First, work with companies that supply data for their wings.
+If you have followed our advice and made a nice, simple front splitter, you might make 300 pounds of front downforce at 80 mph.
+Alternatively, with a huge splitter and monster diffusers, all working properly, you might be up to 600 pounds of front downforce.
+You’ll need a rear wing to match accordingly.
+Having data is the only way to figure out the best wing for your needs.

 Once you have that data, you need to know what percentage of downforce you want on the rear of your car.
-Generally, you work with the front and rear weight distribution to find a good match.
-If for example you have a weight balance of 50% Front / 50% Rear on Miata, you’ll shoot for roughly a 50/ 50 aero balance.
-What about a 60F/40R Evo?
-Here you’d go for a 60/ 40 aero balance.
-That being said, I’d generally recommend to shift that balance slightly towards the rear to have a car that understeers with aero balance.
-It’s just a little safer, easier to drive and generally more confidence inspiring.
+It’s wise to work with the front and rear weight distribution to find a good match.
+For example, a Miata has a weight distribution of 50% front / 50% rear.
+With this information, shoot for a 50% front / 50% rear aero balance.
+What about a 60% front / 40% rear Mitsu Evo?
+Here you’d go for a 60% front / 40% rear aero balance.
+I’d always recommend shifting that balance slightly towards the rear, so the car understeers under aero loads.
+It’s a little safer, easier to drive and more confidence inspiring.

-I’m a fan of rear spoilers for multiple reasons, but it should be kept in mind that they aren’t massive downforce generators.
-Spoilers can be used on cars to balance out high speed oversteer, instilling more confidence while driving.
-They can also be used in conjunction with a rear wing to improve rear downforce performance and add stability.
-With a properly designed rear diffuser, a spoiler can also be used to alter underbody downforce, but this would require careful planning and testing to execute.
+I’m a fan of rear spoilers for multiple reasons, but keep in mind that they aren’t massive downforce generators.
+Spoilers can balance out high speed oversteer, instilling more confidence while driving.
+Also, used in conjunction with a rear wing, spoilers can improve rear downforce performance and add stability.
+With a well-designed rear diffuser, a spoiler can also alter underbody downforce.
+Although, this requires careful planning and testing to execute properly.

 Flat Bottom and Rear Diffuser

 Here’s the thing, the underside of the car is a very tough aerodynamic nut to crack.
-You’ll have tire wake to deal with, which is way more intense than you can imagine, the cool new front splitter you’ve designed will have major cascading effects behind it and inflow from the sides of the car is a major challenge.
-A flat bottom needs to be properly sealed to the chassis above for the diffuser to work properly, which can be a big challenge on a production based car.
-Without the right flat bottom, the rear diffuser will not work properly, if at all.
+You’ll have tire wake to deal with, which is way more intense than you can imagine.
+Moreover, the cool new front splitter you’ve designed will have major cascading effects behind it.
+Additionally, inflow from the sides of the car is a major challenge.
+Not to mention, a flat bottom needs to be properly sealed to the chassis above for the diffuser to work properly.
+Without the right flat bottom, the rear diffuser will not function as effectively, if at all.

-That being said, I know some of you will insist on going this route without testing.
-Starting the diffuser farther forward can yield positive results when trying to enhance the overall downforce of the vehicle, just keep your aero balance in mind as the point the diffuser starts will be the point of lowest air pressure, so the car will be “pulled down” from that area.
 Keep your angles conservative to reduce the chance of flow separation under the car, which will increase drag.
-I would say no more than 10 degrees of difference compared with being parallel to the ground.
+I would say no more than 10 degrees as a starting point.
 Do string testing to ensure you have attachment of airflow to the roof of the diffuser.
-If you see attachment, you’re doing pretty well and perhaps you can even push further.
-The center of the diffuser, when looking from the back of the car, is generally the area that works best, the outsides will likely struggle no matter what you do.
+If you see attachment, you can try to push further.
+The center of the diffuser, when looking from the back of the car, is normally the area that works best.
+The outsides tend to struggle no matter what you do.
 Use vertical strakes to enhance attachment and keep area of healthy flow separate from areas of turbulence.

 How to Test

-If you really want good data, find yourself a good data acquisition system and datalog shock movement.
-This information can be used to do rough calculations for downforce, aero balance, shock settings and much more.
-Going into how to use the data is outside the scope of this article, but check out A Practical Guide to Race Car Data Analysis by Bob Knox if you have more interest in learning.
+If you really want good data, find yourself a quality data acquisition system and datalog shock movement.
+Use the information to make calculations for downforce, aero balance, shock settings and much more.
+Going into how to use the data is outside the scope of this article.
+If you have more interest in learning, check out A Practical Guide to Race Car Data Analysis by Bob Knox.

 Thanks for reading this far and hopefully we’ve given you some advice to push you in the right direction for your car’s aero performance.